Sarcomas are cancers of connective tissue. They are divided into groups based on if they arise in soft tissue or bone.

-- Damage to a person’s lymph system, through surgery or radiation therapy, is a risk factor for soft-tissue sarcoma.
+- Damage to a person’s lymph system, which can occur through surgery or radiation therapy, is also a risk factor associated with soft-tissue sarcoma.

 Signs and Symptoms

 In the early stages, it can be difficult to determine if a sarcoma is present and can go undetected for a long period of time.
-Suspicious lumps or swollen areas of the body should be evaluated by a physician, who may conduct a biopsy to determine if the lump is a malignant tumor or benign.
+Bone pain, suspicious lumps, or swollen areas of the body should be evaluated by a physician, who may conduct a biopsy to determine if the lump is a malignant tumor or benign.
 Over time, tumors will grow, become sore and eventually cause pain, swelling, numbness, tingling, or weakness because the tumor presses against nerves or muscles.